hbz/lobid-blog/_drafts/skohub-pubsub.md

 <img src="/images/skohub-pubsub/describing.png" alt="Describing a resource with the SkoHub Editor browser extension">

 I select the topic "Library, information and archival studies" from the suggestions in the "subject" field add information on licensing etc. and click "Publish".
-A pop up lets you know that the resource is published to "Library, information and archival studies".
+A pop up lets me know that the resource is published to "Library, information and archival studies".
 In the background, the description of the resource is sent to the respective topic (it could be more than one) which distributes the information to all its subscribers.
-Thus, in the end I will receive a notification of the resource in my Mastodon timeline:
+Thus, in the end I as a subscriber of the topic will receive a notification of the resource in my Mastodon timeline:

 <img src="/images/skohub-pubsub/toot.png" alt="The toot announcing a resource newly published to a SkoHub topic" style="width:500px">